pallavi-pannu-oc/model-monitoring/insurance/README.md

 ## MODEL MONITOR (SDK)
-1. From **workspace/insurance/insurance**, open data_generation.ipynb notebook for generating predict and groundtruth datasets.
+1. From **workspace/insurance/insurance**, open data_generation.ipynb notebook for pushing the groundtruth and predict datasets.
 2. In 1st cell, Update Frequency according to what you set in Modelmonitor.
 3. Then Run All Cells.
 It will start Pushing the data.
-Check {modelmonitorname}-groundtruth and {modelmonitorname}-predict dataset repos are created in dkube.
-4. From **workspace/insurance/insurance** run all the cells in the sdk.ipynb.
+4. From **workspace/insurance/insurance** run all the cells in the modelmonitor.ipynb.
 New model monitor will be created.

 ## MODEL MONITOR (UI)